influxdata/docs-v2/content/influxdb/cloud/notebooks/overview.md

     parent: Notebooks
 ---

-Learn the building blocks of a notebook.
-Each notebook has unlimited cells with different features to visualize, transform, and process your data.

-## Preview and Run
-The following options appear in the upper left of each notebook.

-### Preview
-Preview presents your data output through cells without writing it to a bucket.
-Select Preview or press CTRL + Enter as a shortcut to preview data.

-### Run
-Run presents your data output through cells and writes it to a bucket.
-Select Run in the dropdown list to write your data to a bucket.
+Notebooks are a way to build and annotate processes and data flows for time series data.
+Notebooks include different cell types and controls that help to show how data is processed.

+Using notebooks, you can:

+- Create documents with live code, equations, visualizations, and explanatory notes.
+- Create dashboard cells or scheduled tasks.
+- Clean and downsample data.
+- Build runbooks.
+- Document data processing steps.

+{{< youtube Rs16uhxK0h8 >}}

 ## Notebook controls

-The following options appear in the upper right of each notebook.
+The following options appear at the top of each notebook.

+### Preview/Run mode

+- Select **Preview** (or press **Control+Enter**) to display results of each cell without writing data.
+Helps to verify that cells return expected results before writing data.
+- Select **Run** mode displays results of each cell and writes data to the selected bucket.

 ### Presentation mode

 Presentation mode displays notebooks in full screen, hiding the left and top navigation menus so only the cells appear.
 This mode might be helpful, for example, for stationary screens dedicated to monitoring visualizations.

+### Local or UTC timezone

+Click the timezone dropdown list to select a timezone to use for the dashboard.
+Select either the local time (default) or UTC.

 ### Time range

-Time ranges are customizable with a precision up to nanoseconds.
+Select from the options in the dropdown list or select **Custom Time Range** to enter a custom time range with precision up to nanoseconds.

-### Timezone
-Timezones are selected in the dropdown list with local time (default) or UTC.

 ## Cell types

 Add one or more of the following cell types to your notebook:

 - **Input: Metric Selector**: